-If you enjoy exercise and are trying to conceive, you don't necessarily have to stop.
+If you enjoy exercise and are trying to conceive, you don’t necessarily have to stop.
+The strongest impacts on fertility are seen with over-exercising.
 Above all, talk to your doctor about what makes the most sense for your body.

 - Fast heart rate